Core Essential Project Management

 In this course, you’ll learn to look at risk management as a way to seize opportunities, minimise threats and achieve optimum results.
 You’ll work through the proactive approach to threat and opportunity - based on a clear understanding of the powerful nature of both qualitative and quantitative approaches to risk management.

-IT Risk Management examines threat and opportunity from the perspective of ESI’s proven eight-step risk management process.
-Using effective tools, including ESI’s highly regarded risk assessment model, you’ll learn how to evaluate and respond to risk at the project and task levels.
+IT Risk Management examines threat and opportunity from the perspective of Strategy Execution’s proven eight-step risk management process.
+Using effective tools, including Strategy Execution’s highly regarded risk assessment model, you’ll learn how to evaluate and respond to risk at the project and task levels.
 You’ll apply these tools from the course material to analyse and classify risks, determine how to establish an acceptable level of risk and develop a practical risk response plan.

 Included in the course is a multi-part case study that takes you from a risk overview at the beginning of an IT project through the challenges of ongoing assessment and reassessment of threats and opportunities throughout the project.
 Included in the participant course material is comprehensive reference material that is specific to each unit of the course.